brenda-gouveia/chat_project/README.md

 [![Author](https://img.shields.io/badge/author-Brenda%20Gouveia-blueviolet)](https://github.com/brenda-gouveia)

-This project was created with the main goal of **learning and applying containerization using Docker** to integrate a real-time application with separated frontend and backend environments.

-It combines a **frontend served by Apache HTTP Server** and a **Node.js backend** powered by **Express** and **Socket.IO** for WebSocket-based communication.
-Docker containers isolate and manage both services, ensuring consistency, portability, and ease of deployment.
+This project was developed as part of my journey into **containerization and multi-service architecture**.
+The main objective is to build a real-time chat application using **Docker**, integrating a **frontend served by Apache HTTP Server** and a **Node.js backend** powered by **Express** and **Socket.IO**.

+A key architectural choice in this project is the use of **Apache not only to serve static frontend files**, but also as a **reverse proxy** that forwards requests to the backend, enabling communication between the client and server while handling CORS and routing transparently.

+Each service runs in its own container, following Docker best practices for isolation, portability, and scalability.

 <p align="center">
   <img src="images/chat_denis_brenda.png" alt="chat project UI" width="600"/>